MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-anomalychart.md

 ::: zone pivot="azuredataexplorer"

-Similar to timechart, but [highlights anomalies](./samples.md#get-more-from-your-data-by-using-kusto-with-machine-learning) using [series_decompose_anomalies](./series-decompose-anomaliesfunction.md) function.  | **[**Click to run sample query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA3WR3W7CMAyF73mKI25KpRbaTmjSUJ8CpF1WoXVptPxUifmb9vBLoGO7GFeR7ePv2I4ihpamYdToBBNLTYuqKF/zosyLdbqZqagQl/8UVV68oKreimLSdVFUDZtZR9o2WnxQ48lJ8tXsCzHM7yHMUdfidFiEN4U12AXoloUe0Turp4nYTsaeaYzs/RVedgis80CObkFdI9ltywTAagV4UtQyRKiZgyLEaTGZ9taFQqtIGHI4SX8USn4KltYEJF2YTIeFMFaHPPkMvrWOMuxFoEpDaVjujmo6aq0erafmIY+7ZCiX6wx5mSGJHb3kJA1sF8jB8q69toNwjLPkYfGTseqoja//eLNkRXXyTnuIcVyCneh72cL2YQdtDQ8ZHvIkDcsfPWH+3AvPvObx0FMXD/RLhfDYW9VhtNKwj/8U69M1b2S//AbRUQMWQQIAAA==)**
+The anomaly chart visualization is similar to a [timechart](visualization-timechart.md), but [highlights anomalies](./samples.md#get-more-from-your-data-by-using-kusto-with-machine-learning) using the [series_decompose_anomalies](./series-decompose-anomaliesfunction.md) function.

 > [!NOTE]
 > This visualization can only be used in the context of the [render operator](renderoperator.md).